bhavyasri466/bloomlevelsettings/README.md

 # 🌱 Bloom Level Setting

 ## 📌 Overview
-Bloom Level Setting is a **C-based learning platform** designed to assess and enhance cognitive skills using **Bloom’s Taxonomy**.
+Bloom Level Setting is a **Console based Cpp-based  application** designed to assess and enhance cognitive skills using **Bloom’s Taxonomy**.
 It enables structured evaluation of learning levels, from basic understanding to advanced critical thinking, through **efficient data management and sorting algorithms**.

 ## 🚀 Features
 - **CRUD Operations**: Create, Retrieve, Update, and Delete bloom level records.